 Furloughing - Guidance for Staff on the Coronavirus Job Retention Scheme (CJRS)

 Explains for our staff how the CJRS will work in the University.
-Updated 17 July (link to FAQ on Flexible Furlough)
+Updated 18 December 2020 (extension of CJRS to 30 April 2021)

 How is the University responding to furloughing?

-To be eligible for consideration under the scheme staff must have started working at the University in the month ending 29 February 2020 and have been included in the University's payroll return to Her Majesty's Revenue & Customs (HMRC) on 19 March 2020.
-This means that staff must have started in the University on or before 25 February 2020.
+To be eligible for consideration under the scheme staff must have started working at the University in the month ending 31 October 2020 and have been included in the University's payroll return to Her Majesty's Revenue & Customs (HMRC) on that date.

-The following guidance explains how the University intends to respond to the CJRS, how it will be applied and what it means for you as a member of staff.
+The following guidance explains how the University is working to apply the CJRS and what it means for you as a member of staff.

 The University’s response